HISTORY OF CAROL OF THE BELLS: FROM A UKRAINIAN FOLK SONG

 Carol of the Bells Today

-Over 100 years after it first came to America, two nights ago at a concert at Carnegie Hall hosted by Martin Scorsese and Ukrainian-American actress Vera Farmiga, the Ukrainian Children’s choir presented Shchedryk along with the Ukrainian Chorus Dumka of New York and the Ukrainian Bandurist Chorus of North America, who sang Christmas songs and contemporary Ukrainian choral works.
+Over 100 years after it first came to America, last year at a concert at Carnegie Hall hosted by Martin Scorsese and Ukrainian-American actress Vera Farmiga, the Ukrainian Children’s Choir presented Shchedryk along with the Ukrainian Chorus Dumka of New York and the Ukrainian Bandurist Chorus of North America, who sang Christmas songs and contemporary Ukrainian choral works.